microsoft/finops-toolkit/docs/finops-hub/reports/README.md

 4. Select the **Close & Apply** to save your settings.

-If you run into any issues syncing your data, see [Troubleshooting Power BI reports](#️-troubleshooting-power-bi-reports) below.
+If you run into any issues syncing your data, see [Troubleshooting Power BI reports](../troubleshooting.md).

 ### Copy queries from a hub report